 5. Don't Skip Sunscreen

 Sunscreen is a must, regardless of your skin type.
-We recommend sunscreen products with zinc oxide if you have oily skin because the component doesn’t promote sebum production.
+We recommend sunscreen products with zinc oxide if you have oily skin because they don’t promote sebum production.
 Elta MD UV Clear is a zinc oxide sunscreen that offers broad-spectrum SPF 46 protection without leaving any greasy residue on the skin.
 Apply it every day after moisturizing.

 6. Use Facial Masks for Oily Skin

-Vibrant Skin Bar recommends the To Be Clear™ Hydracell+ Acne Mask which is specially formulated to hydrate and protects oily and acne-prone skin.
+Vibrant Skin Bar recommends Gold Sheet Mask which is specially formulated to hydrate and protect oily and acne-prone skin.

 7. Try Homemade Remedies for Oily Skin